Tier 1 (Exceptional Talent) visa route

 You need to apply via the Home Office for endorsement as a leader or an emerging leader in your particular field.
 You must complete the ‘Application for endorsement' form and submit this to the Home Office.

 Your application will be considered by one of the five recognised Designated Competent Bodies, who will decide if you have the skills, abilities and achievements to be endorsed.
+You can find out more about the Tier 1 visa on their websites.

 The five bodies are: